This site has been created with WordPress, and this page provides:

 There are two basic flavours of WordPress.
 They are WordPress.com and WordPress.org.

 WordPress.com is the easiest and arguably the quickest to use.
 It provides access to the latest version of WordPress, and it will host your content.
-There are various pricing plans, currently free, premium and business.
+There are various pricing plans, currently free, personal, premium, business and ecommerce.
 They are summarised here.
-A fourth option is to use the free plan but purchase a custom domain – this is where you want to use a specific URL for your website rather than the default WordPress-generated URL.

-The business plan (and only the business plan) on WordPress.com allows various customisations, particularly in the form of plugins, to provide additional functionality and modified themes to change the look and feel of the site.
+The business and ecommerce plans on WordPress.com allow various customisations, particularly in the form of plugins, to provide additional functionality, and modified themes to change the look and feel of the site.

 With WordPress.org you download the WordPress software plus any required plugins and themes to build your own tailored solution.
 The question here is where you download them to?
-It could be to your own PC, but more likely it will be to a hosted site.
-The cost of this type of website will typically consist of: domain name registration, a hosting package from an ISP and possibly plugins / themes (some are free and some are not).
+It could be to your own PC, but more likely it will be to a hosted site that you have purchased from an ISP.
+The cost of this type of website will typically consist of: domain name registration, a hosting package from an ISP and possibly plugins / themes (some of them are free and some are not).

 In summary, WordPress.com is probably the best option if you want to minimise the amount of effort and expertise that is required to create and maintain a website.
 Alternatively, go down the WordPress.org route if it is more important to create a fully functional, comprehensive website.
 However, do understand that this route requires that you maintain and update the WordPress software, the plugins and themes.

 The Gutenberg editor